-The City's elected and appointed officials considered many factors when adopting the fiscal year 2012-13 budget, most importantly the state and local economy.
+The City's elected and appointed officials considered many factors when adopting the fiscal year 2013-14 budget, most importantly the state and local economy.

 The City of Watertown is the county seat of Jefferson County.
-The unemployment rates in June 2012 were 9.5% for the City of Watertown, 9.5% for Jefferson County, 9.1% for New York State and 8.2% for the United States.
-The unemployment rates in June 2011 were 8.9% for the City of Watertown, 8.9% for Jefferson County, 8.1% for New York State and 9.1% for the United States.
+The unemployment rates in June 2013 were 8.8% for the City of Watertown, 8.8% for Jefferson County, 7.6% for New York State and 7.4% for the United States.
+The unemployment rates in June 2012 were 9.4% for the City of Watertown, 9.4% for Jefferson County, 8.7% for New York State and 8.2% for the United States.

-Budget factors considered during the preparation of the FY 2012-13 budget included the national and state economies, low interest rates, high unemployment and escalating NYS Retirement System contribution rates.
-With the continued uncertainties overseas, as has been the case since 2001, it was difficult to predict how many of the 19,978 soldiers of the 10th Mountain Division at Fort Drum would be deployed and for how long they would be gone fighting the War on Terrorism.
-With the continued decrease in the value of the American dollar and the proximity of the City to Canada sales tax revenue has continued to stabilize our economy and is projected to increase \$1,395,000 from the FY 2011-12 budgeted level.
+Budget factors considered during the preparation of the FY 2013-14 budget included the national and state economies, low interest rates, high unemployment and escalating NYS Retirement System contribution rates.
+With the continued uncertainties overseas, as has been the case for the past ten years, it was difficult to predict how many of the 18,416 soldiers of the 10th Mountain Division at Fort Drum would be deployed and for how long they would be gone fighting the War on Terrorism.
+The proximity of the City to Canada and the favorable exchange rate for Canadian shoppers has helped keep sales tax revenue the largest revenue source in the General Fund Budget and is projected to increase \$440,000 from the FY 2012-13 budgeted level.